 Why is Thames Water in so much trouble?

-Thames Water, the UK's biggest water company, is in financial crisis and has secured a rescue loan to avoid coming under government control.
+The news comes shortly after Thames secured a £3bn rescue loan to avoid coming under government control.

-However, the company still has huge debts and is struggling to fix leaks, sewage spills and modernise outdated infrastructure.
+Thames has huge debts and is struggling to fix leaks, sewage spills and modernise outdated infrastructure.

-Thames serves about a quarter of the UK's population, mostly across London and parts of southern England, and employs 8,000 people.
+It serves about a quarter of the UK's population, mostly across London and parts of southern England, and employs 8,000 people.

 How did Thames end up with so much debt?